+Remove the top cover as above.
 Remove the gain control knobs and associated spindles by pulling firmly.
 Remove all the modules.
 Spring in the 8 plastic support pillars, spaced along the board.
-By lifting the rear edge of the board it will now be possible to push to board backwards and upwards giving access to the bottom of this board.
+By lifting the rear edge of the board it will now be possible to push it backwards and upwards giving access to the underside.
 De-solder the signal cableform if complete access is required.